 We develop, manufacture and sell innovative surgical devices designed to create precise lesions, or scars, in cardiac and soft tissues.
-Our primary product line is the AtriCure bipolar ablation system, which accounted for 85% of our revenue for the three months ended March 31, 2006 and 95% of our revenue for the three months ended March 31, 2005.
-The AtriCure bipolar ablation system consists of a compact power generator known as an ablation sensing unit, or ASU, and several uniquely designed disposable ablation clamps that connect to the ASU, including two newly developed Isolator endoscopic ablation clamps that are specifically designed for use in minimally invasive sole-therapy procedures.
-We released these two new ablation clamps in the first quarter of 2006 and anticipate releasing a version of these clamps during the third quarter of 2006 that may be used during open-heart procedures.
-We also market the Isolator bipolar pen and the Wolf dissector, which are separate from, but complement, our system.
-Medical journals have described the adoption by leading cardiothoracic surgeons of the AtriCure bipolar ablation system as a standard treatment alternative during open-heart surgical procedures to safely, rapidly and reliably create lesions in cardiac tissue to block the abnormal electrical impulses that cause atrial fibrillation, or AF, a rapid, irregular quivering of the upper chambers of the heart.

-Cardiothoracic surgeons have used the AtriCure bipolar ablation system to treat AF in over 25,000 patients since its general commercial release in the United States in January 2003.
-We believe that our system is currently a market leader in the surgical treatment of AF during open-heart surgical procedures and surgeons have used our system as a minimally invasive sole-therapy treatment for AF, which is performed on patients who are not undergoing a separate open-heart procedure, on over 900 patients.
-We anticipate that substantially all of our sales for the foreseeable future will relate to the AtriCure bipolar ablation system for the treatment of AF.
+Our primary product lines are our AtriCure bipolar ablation systems, which accounted for a total of 83% and 94% of our revenues for the six months ended June 30, 2006 and 2005, respectively.
+Our IsolatorTM bipolar ablation system for open procedures consists of a compact power generator known as an ablation sensing unit, or ASU and several uniquely designed disposable ablation clamps that connect to the ASU, including our new IsolatorTM Transpolar open clamp that was released in July 2006 and is specifically designed for open surgical procedures.
+Our IsolatorTM bipolar ablation system for minimally invasive procedures consists of an ASU, a Wolf dissector and several uniquely designed disposable ablation clamps, including two newly developed IsolatorTM endoscopic ablation clamps that are specifically designed for use in minimally invasive procedures.
+Medical journals have described the adoption by leading cardiothoracic surgeons of our IsolatorTM bipolar ablation system for open procedures as a standard treatment alternative during open-heart surgical procedures to safely, rapidly and reliably create lesions in cardiac tissue to block the abnormal electrical impulses that cause atrial fibrillation, or AF, a rapid, irregular quivering of the upper chambers of the heart.
+Cardiothoracic surgeons have used our bipolar ablation systems to treat AF in over 28,500 patients since January 2003.
+We believe that our IsolatorTM bipolar ablation system for open procedures is currently the market leader in the surgical treatment of AF during open-heart surgical procedures and surgeons have used our IsolatorTM bipolar ablation system for minimally invasive procedures as a minimally invasive sole-therapy treatment for AF, which is performed on patients who are not undergoing a separate open-heart procedure, on over 1,100 patients.
+We anticipate that substantially all of our sales for the foreseeable future will relate to the AtriCure bipolar ablation systems for the treatment of AF.